public-key-cryptography/public-key-editor/README.md

-	played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; another Xlint error was corrected; the SavedEmails class was modified to sort the emails in chronological order and to save and display the messages and attached files; and the mail class is being upgraded to save the message states in the mail directory and to send and retrieve users' public keys.
+	played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; another Xlint error was corrected; the SavedEmails class was modified to sort the emails in chronological order and to view, save, or delete the attached files; and the mail class is being upgraded to save the message states in the mail directory and to send and retrieve users' public keys.